martinmariano91/MotSASi/README.md

     Use the Unix Termial.
 Locate in the folder that contains this script and run it from there.

-    In the command line put the name of the folder that contain the tables of your motif of interest, the motif name, dot-separated motif, type of iteration to be performed and txt file with the ID_motif ("uniprotid_startposition") of the motif considered positives.
+    In the command line put the name of the folder that contain the tables of your motif of interest, the motif name, dot-separated motif, type of iteration to be performed and txt file with the ID_motif ("uniprotid_startposition") of the motifs considered as positives.

     **Note**: This script is still under development.
 The work done in the pre-print has be manually curated and only partially automated.